-RP: Well, I wouldn’t put it like that exactly, but the fact is that technological change also produces anxiety, in that people and scholars feel that they’ve got to record stuff before it’s affected by change too much.
-Overall, it’s good in that it stimulates this kind of work, and technological change has also facilitated capturing that material by making it more possible for scholars to collect their material, analyse it, and publish it more easily.
-Like the English atlases: it’s much more feasible to publish maps, in full colour, online now and much more inexpensively than it was for the first atlases.
+RP: Well, I wouldn’t put it like that exactly, but the combination of effect is that technological change produces anxiety, in that people and scholars feel that they’ve got to record stuff before it’s affected by change too much.
+Overall, it’s good in that it stimulates this kind of work, and technological change has also facilitated capturing that material by making it more possible for scholars to collect their material, analyse it, publish it more easily.
+Like the English atlases: it’s much more feasible to publish maps, in full colour, online now and much more inexpensively then it was for the first atlases.
 It’s all part of the way that the discipline has developed and responded to technology.

 AB: Did your research uncover aspects unknown to you?
 Did anything surprise you?

 RP: Yes, there were a lot of things that I knew about but not in detail, and that I wanted to explore.
-Then there were things that came up either during the process or as a result of the readers’ reports on the first draft — people pointing out things that I hadn’t covered — that I didn’t know about that I had to go and find out about.
+Then there were things that came up either during the process or as a result the reader’s report from the first draft — people pointing out things that I hadn’t covered — that I didn’t know about that I had to go and find out about.

 AB: Such as?

-RP: So, I had heard of the fact that one of the early dialectologists in the nineteenth century was someone called His Imperial Highness Prince Louis-Lucien Bonaparte.
+RP: So, I had heard of the fact that one of the early dialectologists in the nineteenth-century, was someone called HRH Prince Louis Lucien Bonaparte.
 He was a member of the Bonaparte family.
-I knew of him, and knew he was maybe the person who’d drawn the first map of English dialect regions.
+I knew of him, and knew he was maybe the person who’d first drawn a map of English dialect regions.
 So I was interested in finding out about him.
 He sounded like an interesting character.
-Much of the work done in the nineteenth century was basically done by gentlemen scholars.
+A lot of the work done in the nineteenth-century was basically done by gentlemen scholars.
 So that involved just looking up material, or digging around in libraries, which researchers like myself love!

 AB: What did you enjoy about doing that kind of research?